mikkeloscar/sshconfig/README.md

 ## LICENSE

-Copyright (C) 2015  Mikkel Oscar Lyderik Larsen
+Copyright (C) 2016  Mikkel Oscar Lyderik Larsen & Contributors

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by